jagdishr/dump/README.md

 # dump
-Just a public dump to get started with learning on github
+Just a repo to get started with learning on github

 Initial commit for readme.